Door-to-door politics: Still a thing in Georgia

 "I’ve had a few challenges.
 A few friendly debates," Casillas added, smiling.

-"Because of the pandemic they shouldn’t be going door to door," said East Cobb resident Robert Haley, who says he had a lively conversation with the canvassers who rang his doorbell.
+"Because of the pandemic they shouldn’t be going door to door," said East Cobb resident Robert Haley, who said he had a lively conversation with the canvassers who rang his doorbell.

+Although political veterans often view door-to-door campaigning as effective and inexpensive – this year could be different, explained Doug Teper, a former Georgia state representative now teaching political science at Georgia State University.

-But canvassers in east Cobb told us they keep their distance from folks opening doors and soft-pitch the politics.
+But canvassers in east Cobb told 11Alive they keep their distance from folks opening doors and soft-pitch the politics.

 It makes sense for Republicans to pay close attention to Cobb County.
 President Trump lost the county to Hillary Clinton by two points four years ago – and can ill afford to fall further behind next month.